Haya-2/WashingMachine/README.md

 ## Project Structure

-- **ViewModels**: Contains the logic for binding data to the UI, including managing resident data and machine availability.
+- **ViewModels**: Contains the logic for binding data to the UI, including managing resident data or machine availability.
-- **Views**: XAML files that define the user interface, including the layout and styling of elements in the manager view.
+- **Views**: XAML files that define the user interface, including the layout and styling of elements in the views.
 - **Models**: Classes representing data structures for residents, machines, etc.

 ## Future Enhancements

-- **Complete Login Feature**: Secure the app with a working login system to restrict access to manager-only functions.
 - **Button Functionality**: Implement the actions for "Give Key" and "Kick Out" buttons, allowing managers to effectively control the washing machine access queue.
 - **Error Handling and Notifications**: Add user feedback for successful actions or errors to improve usability.
 - **Add user features** : Such as their profile, their stat, but also guides related to resident or building and machine usage.

+# 02/12/2024 - Fix to do :

+- Manager side, the connection to the data has been compromised.
+I (Aline) will work on it soon.

 Author : Aline (Haya-2)